What to do with Union Station?

 The State of New York (specifically, DOT) actually ended up owning Union Station, part of its purchase of holdings of Penn Central in order to build the Riverfront Arterial now known as Interstate 787.
 In 1971 (and probably other times, too), the State put the station up for sale, in this case asking $320,000, but there were no takers.
 The Commissioner of General Services Almerin C. O’Hara said he thought the structure should be demolished.
 “In my opinion, the state can no longer afford to maintain the building.
 It would be difficult to rehabilitate.
 So as far as I’m concerned, if we can get the money, we’re going to demolish it.”
 Either they never got the money or someone at a higher level nixed that idea, because the station remained, unpurchased and unloved, apparently until its rehabilitation was announced in 1984, and completed in 1986, to house Norstar Bank’s headquarters.

-2 thoughts on “What to do with Union Station?
+2 responses to “What to do with Union Station?”

 Leave a Reply